-We will begin reviewing applications in early December and the application deadline for anthropology is January 1.
-We strongly encourage you to submit your application materials as soon as possible in December.
+The application deadline for the Department of Anthropology is December 1.
 The review of your application only begins once all the materials arrive in the department, which can take several weeks.
-Please contact Margie Floyd at firstname.lastname@example.org with any questions about the deadline.
+Please contact Margie Floyd at email@example.com with any questions about the deadline.

 The application consists of two parts.

 Part 1: Graduate School Application:

 Please visit the Graduate School's application page for complete instructions.
 Use the online portal to supply basic information as well as your CV and Statement of Intent, send requests for three letters of recommendation, and pay the application fee.

 - Submit your GRE scores to the Graduate School using our ETS code: 5813.